jksdk4/django-playground/README.md

 I suppose the structures of the urlpatterns between the app and project's urls.py file can be interchangeable, I'll have to look closer.
 But this strategy prevents dependency.
 Fun fact - views in the MVT model handle requests and responses.

 7. On the server URL in the browser, if you append the path `/{name-of-project}` as designated in the views file, then you should see the HTTP Response or render.
 Great.
 You have a minimally functioning base page.

+## Keep in mind

+- If you copied an app to another project, did you add it to the settings.py of the project folder?
+Did you rename the class and the name property within it under `apps.py` if it conflicts with an existing one?
+Did you delete any cache and init files?